LiberisLabs/LiberisLabs.github.io/_posts/2016-02-24-publishing-data-with-odata-feeds.md

   }
 }
 ```
-Connection strings for `mongoDatabase` were configured with `secondaryPreferred` option which basically channels requests to secondary members in a Mongodb replica set if available.
+Connection strings for `mongoDatabase` were configured with [secondaryPreferred][2] option which basically channels requests to secondary members in a Mongodb replica set if available.
 That way we take advantage of our replication strategy and scale out reads.

 Repositories like that were injected into `ODataControllers`: